Register your interest here for more information or to be notified when applications are open.

 Understand both theory and practical application of RA tools and techniques to improve operational outcomes and efficiency.
 Apply RA methodology to help organisations improve performance and speed up the regulatory approval time.
-Each learner will participate in ‘Job Readiness’ & ‘Support into Employment‘ workshops, to develop their confidence and interview skills, as well as CV development and career development.
+Learners will also develop their confidence and interview skills, as well as CV development and career development.

 Programme participants should hold a NFQ level-8, primary honours degree or an equivalent qualification and have at least five years of relevant work experience.
 Where an applicant does not meet the entry requirements above, they can be evaluated under the UL RPL (prior learning) policy and may be interviewed to ascertain their suitability for the programme.

 What to Include with your Application

 Delays in receiving these documents will affect the progress of your application.

 - Photo or Scanned original copy of your transcripts for all years of study.
 (Graduates of UL need only provide us with their Student ID number.)